 - Turn Of/Off Sample submission

-- Add Exclusions
+- Add Exclusions to scan

 - Turn On/Off Enhanced Notifications

 - Conduct an Offline Scan.